unix-pandora/openai-gpt3/README.md

 ```
 <hr>
 # Notice

-+ You cannot ask the same question twice, or you may return an error.
++ Avoid asking the same question twice in a row.
+Doing so may return errors.

 + Try not to ask questions frequently in a short time, or you may return errors.

++ This model limits the length of the problem context to 4097 characters.
+Therefore, if the problem is too long, an error will be returned

 <hr>
 <hr>